Click image to enlarge

 |

-Shellrock Mountain, Oregon, from Starvation Creek State Park, Oregon.
+Shellrock Mountain, Oregon, as seen from Starvation Creek State Park, Oregon.

 Interstate 84 is in the foreground.